CFSAN-Biostatistics/kyos/README.rst

-Tools for haploid variant calling with neural networks.
+Tools for haploid variant calling with Deep Neural Networks.

 Kyos was developed by the United States Food and Drug Administration, Center for Food Safety and Applied Nutrition.